Launch vs. Go-Live: A New ERP Implementation Process

 In the traditional ERP implementation process, businesses either hire third-party consultants (at a hefty premium) to lead the implementation process or appoint internal IT leaders to oversee it themselves.
 The process culminates with a “Go-Live” date where the business switches from its old system to the new software solution.
 This date is often dreaded by business leaders because it’s so firmly associated with widespread, significant business disruption.
 According to a paper by Panorama Consulting, more than 75% of companies experienced at least 1-2 months of operational disruption, with almost one in three experiencing more than 3 months of disruption due to an ERP implementation.

-When we launched 10X ERP, we decided early on to ditch the “Go-Live” moniker (and its associations with pain and problems) and refer to the implementation day as the “Launch Date.”
-We also decided to implement the software ourselves as your full-service ERP partner.
-We don’t use consultants, third parties, or partners.
+When we launched 10X ERP, we decided early on to ditch the “Go-Live” moniker (and its associated challenges) and refer to the implementation day as the “Launch Date.”
+We also decided to oversee the implementation process ourselves as your full-service ERP partner.
 Here’s why:

 Because we’ve developed the software, we’re in the best position to ensure you get the most value from it.
 Not only during implementation but during the ongoing usage of the software.
 This has enriched our company too – as a full-service ERP provider, we’ve dealt with numerous requests from customers in a range of industries and can efficiently and painlessly integrate an idea into our ERP software at any time.
 And by focusing on user happiness and having direct contact with our users, we are more responsive to market demands in product updates.
 We’re not just interested in selling our software – we want it to be the fuel to exponentially scale your business now and into the future.